Explicit reciprocity laws for higher local fields: Introduction

 We point out that Kurihara (cf. \cite{Kurihara} Theorem 4.4) and Zinoviev (cf. \cite{Zinoviev} Theorem 2.2 ) also have a generalization of \eqref{Iwasawa} for the \textit{generalized Hilbert symbol} associated to an arbitrary higher local field.
 Theorem \ref{Iwasawa-General} further generalizes \eqref{Iwasawa} to the Kummer pairing of an arbitrary Lubin-Tate formal group and an important family of higher local fields.
 In particular, when we take for the Lubin-Tate formal group the multiplicative formal group $X+Y+XY$ and the higher local field to be $\Qp(\zeta_{p^n})\TT$, Theorem \ref{Iwasawa-General} coincides with the results of Kurihara and Zoniviev.

-In \cite{Fukaya}, Fukaya remarkably describes also similar formulae to those of Theorem \ref{Iwasawa-General} for the Kummer pairing associated to an arbitrary $p$-divisible group $G$.
-Even though Fukaya's formulae encompass also arbitrary higher local fields (containing the $p^n$th torsion group of $G$), Theorem \ref{Iwasawa-General} in its specific conditions is sharper than the results in \cite{Fukaya} for Lubin-Tate formal groups as we explain in more detail below.
+In \cite{Fukaya}, Fukaya remarkably describes also similar formulas to those of Theorem \ref{Iwasawa-General} for the Kummer pairing associated to an arbitrary $p$-divisible group $G$.
+Even though Fukaya's formulas encompass also arbitrary higher local fields (containing the $p^n$th torsion group of $G$), Theorem \ref{Iwasawa-General} in its specific conditions is sharper than the results in \cite{Fukaya} for Lubin-Tate formal groups as we explain in more detail below.

 Finally, it is interesting to note that in Zinoviev's work there is also stated a higher dimensional version of \eqref{Hasselin} for the generalized Hilbert symbol (cf. \cite{Zinoviev} Corollary 2.1).
-Our Corollary \ref{Lemma-Ev-torison-3} further extends \eqref{Hasselin} to arbitrary Lubin-Tate formal groups and arbitrary higher local fields, in particular subsuming the formulae of Zinoviev.
-Moreover, we will prove stronger results (cf. Proposition \ref{Lemma-Ev-torison-2} and Equation \eqref{Stronger-Artin-Hasse}) which are not found, \textit{a priori}, in any of the formulae in literature.
+Our Corollary \ref{Lemma-Ev-torison-3} further extends \eqref{Hasselin} to arbitrary Lubin-Tate formal groups and arbitrary higher local fields, in particular subsuming the formulas of Zinoviev.
+Moreover, we will prove stronger results (cf. Proposition \ref{Lemma-Ev-torison-2} and Equation \eqref{Stronger-Artin-Hasse}) which are not found, \textit{a priori}, in any of the formulas in literature.